demitry/react/React.md

 ```

 ### Splitting Components Into Multiple Components [51]

+We pass data from a component to direct child components

+Good practice to keep your component small, separate js, css

 ### Assignment 1: Time to Practice: React & Component Basics [51]
 ### The Concept of "Composition" ("children props") [52]
 ### Coding Exercise 6: Exercise: Component Composition [52]